 Service User & Carer Advisory Group

 The Social Care Workforce Research Unit Service User and Carer Advisory Group was launched in October 2007.
-There are currently fourteen members drawn from across England including representation from older people, people with mental health issues, disabled people and carers.
+There are currently thirteen members drawn from across England including representation from older people, people with mental health issues, disabled people and carers.

 Members of the Advisory Group – script in hand – try out the ‘Let’s Talk’ drama tool designed to improve quality in care homes.
 Left to right: Pauline Weinstein; Michelle Cornes (SCWRU Advisory Group Chair); Tony Beresford; Wes Dowridge; Dorothy Runnicles; Maggie Kirby-Barr; Noreen Haselden